vectart/moonraker/README.md

 }
 ```
 ... so you can simply run `$ npm test`.
 Note, you cannot pass command line args using the `$ npm test` shortcut.

-### Example project

-You will find a full example project in the `/example` folder with everything you need to start using Moonraker - sample feature, step definitions, page objects and config in a suggested project structure.

-The example tests use Chrome, so you will need the latest [chromedriver](http://chromedriver.storage.googleapis.com/index.html) downloaded and available on your path.

 ### Writing your tests